iysha354/iysha354/README.md

 ## 🚀 Cloud Developer | AWS-Focused | Startup & Big Tech Experience

-I'm Iysha — an aspiring cloud engineer and tech enthusiast with a background in Big Tech and start-ups, building AWS, Python and SQL-based projects and exploring Azure to deliver scalable, cloud-native solutions.
+Hi, I'm Iysha!
+An aspiring cloud engineer and tech enthusiast with a background in Big Tech and start-ups, building AWS, Python and SQL-based projects and exploring Azure to deliver scalable, cloud-native solutions.

 ---